 Employees who were terminated for poor performance or personnel issues are not good candidates for rehire.
 It might seem easy on the front end to hire someone who requires little to no training and promises that things have changed.

 Remember, the underlying behavior behind performance problems and personnel issues, such as sexual harassment or bullying, is not easily changed.
 Someone who was a problem employee before will probably be a problem again.
-Hiring such a person is likely to be a decision you will regret.
+Rehiring former employees like this might be a decision you will regret.

 Maybe a good candidate for rehire